iv-org/documentation/docs/youtube-errors-explained.md

 Invidious companion is trying to create a valid PO Token against YouTube servers.
 But it fails to create a valid one.

+Creating a valid PO Token should only take under one minute.

 ### Cause(s)

 - YouTube is running different mechanisms to detect the usage of non official YouTube clients.
 Your Invidious instance may have been detected by their system.